 Indefinite labor contract

-This type of contract is the most used and appropriate to regulate labor relationships in Bolivia.
+This type of contract is the most commonly used for labor relationships in Bolivia.
 Each written and oral labor contract will be considered indefinite.
 This is the only contract that can establish a trial period of 90 days for the employee.
-During this period, the employer may terminate the relationship without obligation to compensate for the termination and employees can use this period to settle in to the company.
+During the probationary period, the employer may terminate the relationship without obligation to compensate for the termination and employees can use this period to settle in to the company.

 Fixed period contract